 for the Knights

-of Pendragon and the
+of Pendragon and

-Black Knight for other modern
+Black Knight for

 "Pendragons" from Marvel Comics.)
 A back-up story in the eleventh